Neyami/Controllable-NPCs/README.md

 Secondary Attack: Deploy and retire
 Tertiary Attack: Toggle between first- and third-person view

 Turret replenishes ammo when retired
+When active and not shooting, nearby enemies will be highlighted (experimental)

 <BR>